JoaoRodrigues/interfacea/README.rst

 .. start-description

 **Disclaimer**
-Our code is undergoing a drastic remodelling - for production, use `this version <https://github.com/JoaoRodrigues/interfacea/releases/tag/0.1-beta>`_
+Our code is undergoing a drastic remodelling - we do not guarantee it works!
+Look at the master branch for a working (outdated) version.

 interfacea is a Python library to analyze geometric and energetic features of protein interfaces.
 It implements a graph-based functional group